NICE AGAIN TODAY, THEN CHANGES TOMORROW

 Your First Alert Weather Forecast:

-High pressure is sitting overhead, keeping our skies generally clear.
-Other than a few thin cirrus clouds, we’re expecting plenty of sunshine today.
-Temperatures will rise rapidly this morning thanks to the low humidity.
-Similar to yesterday, we’ll see highs mainly in the seasonable upper 70s this afternoon.
-We won’t see as much wind today due to that high pressure system in the Great Lakes.
+High pressure is centered over our state and is keeping skies clear.
+Other than a few thin cirrus clouds, this afternoon will feature plenty of sunshine.
+Similar to yesterday, highs will reach the upper 70s this afternoon with a few spots west of the Fox Valley possibly seeing low 80s.
+Today will not be nearly as windy as yesterday with high pressure in place.

-Meanwhile, our next weathermaker will bring us scattered showers and thunderstorms across the state Thursday afternoon and evening.
-Some of these storms may be strong to marginally severe with hail and high winds.
+Meanwhile, our next weathermaker will bring us scattered showers and thunderstorms across the state Thursday evening and even into early Friday morning.
+Some of these storms may be strong to severe with hail, heavy downpours and high winds.
 We really need the rain though...
 And while we are expecting some rain late tomorrow, it looks like the heaviest soaking rain will fall through the southern half of the state.
-Folks in northern Wisconsin may be disappointed on how little rain we get over the next couple days...
+It is possible that areas north of the Fox Valley receive very little to no rain from tomorrow’s storms.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.